Saqoosha/FLARToolKit/as3/FLARToolKit/releases/ver2_5_1/README.txt

 ======================================================================
 FLARToolKit
- version 2.5.1 alpha
+ version 2.5.1
 ======================================================================

 The FLARToolKit is ActionScript 3.0 version ARToolkit class library.
 Copyright (C)2010 Saqoosha, R.Iizuka(nyatla)

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of